Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: PERFORMANCE EVALUATION

-Figs.~\ref{simufig1} and \ref{simufig2} show the optimal contractual VDD size and reward for different UAV types, respectively, in the optimal contract under partial information asymmetry.
-As seen in the two figures, with the increase of the marginal VDD cost of the UAV (i.e., the decrease of the type of UAV), both the optimal contractual VDD size and reward are in decline, which accords with the monotonicity constraints in Theorem~\ref{theorem2-4}.
-In addition, in the cases of information symmetry and information asymmetry, the optimal contractual VDD size is a convex function of the UAV type, which is consistent with the analysis in Theorems \ref{theorem2-2} and \ref{theorem2-6}.
-In the linear contract, the optimal contractual VDD size and reward vary very little, given different UAV types.
+Figs.~\ref{simufig1} and \ref{simufig2} show the optimal contractual VDD size and reward for different {types of UAVs}, respectively, in the optimal contract under partial information asymmetry.
+As seen in the two figures, with the increase of the marginal VDD cost of the UAV (i.e., the decrease of {UAV's type}), both the optimal contractual VDD size and reward are in decline, which accords with the monotonicity constraints in Theorem~\ref{theorem2-4}.
+In addition, in the cases of information symmetry and information asymmetry, the optimal contractual VDD size is a convex function of the {UAV's} type, which is consistent with the analysis in Theorems \ref{theorem2-2} and \ref{theorem2-6}.
+In the linear contract, the optimal contractual VDD size and reward vary very little, given different {UAV's} types.
 It is because the privacy information disclosure strategy is not implemented in the linear contract, and the degree of information asymmetry cannot be reduced, resulting in the unwillingness of UAVs to contribute more local honeypot data.
-In the uniform contract, when the UAV type changes, the optimal contractual VDD size and reward always remain the same.
+In the uniform contract, when the {UAV's} type changes, the optimal contractual VDD size and reward always remain the same.
 The reason is that the GCS only provides a single contract for all types of UAVs.